healthchecks/healthchecks/templates/docs/python.md

     print("Ping failed: %s" % e)
 ```

-Otherwise, you can use the urllib module from Python 3 standard libary:
+Otherwise, you can use the urllib module from Python 3 standard library:

 ```python
 import socket